 While the probable coalition between these three parties is in itself a centrist force, the likely exclusion of two other Islamic parties further indicates that the next government will be more moderate.

 The Prosperous Justice Party and the United Development Party have both been part of President Yudhoyono’s governing coalition, holding key ministries.
-To varying degrees, both played a role in Indonesia’s losing its international reputation as home to a moderate and tolerant Islam.
+To varying degrees, both played a role in Indonesia’s losing its reputation as home to a moderate and tolerant Islam.
 Importantly, in contrast to the gains made by the moderate Islamic parties, the combined vote for these two parties in 2014 stagnated relative to 2009.
 The PDI-P is unlikely to take either of them on board in a new government.

 But a coalition of the PDI-P with only the two moderate Islamic parties would not be enough to form a stable majority government.
 The PDI-P will need the support of one of the medium-sized parties – Gerindra, Prabowo’s party; Golkar, Suharto’s former electoral vehicle; or the Democrat Party, incumbent president Yudhoyono’s party.